 The Center works in partnership with the Judicial Department’s Court Support Services Division, the Department of Children and Families, and community facilitators to help law enforcement understand adolescent development, traumatic stress reactions and the experiences of youth of color in interactions with officers – to help defuse interactions that could escalate into arrest.
 Discussions focus on bias and stereotypes, suggestions from each group to encourage positive outcomes, and the impact of mental health challenges and psychological trauma on youth behavior.

 Education and effective communication are key to an encounter that remains calm rather than escalating into conflict.
 Interactions between officers and youth of color determine whether youth remain in the community or return to the juvenile justice system.

-Youth and officers come in with frustrations and spend the day working beyond their negative perceptions and beginning to understand each other as individuals.
-Feedback on these trainings from youth and officers is overwhelmingly positive.
+Youth and officers spend the day working beyond negative perceptions and beginning to understand each other as individuals.
+Feedback from youth and officers is overwhelmingly positive.

 As co-counsel for the plaintiffs in Sheff v.
 O’Neill, the Center’s Racial Justice Project continues to represent Hartford children to provide equal educational opportunity to children of color.

 The state’s Alternative Education programs disproportionately serve children of color.
 Thousands of students are moved to schools that operate with little accountability and inferior educational supports.

 The dropout rate at some programs was almost 90%.
 Working with education officials, legislators, teachers and families, the Center spearheaded reform of Connecticut’s alternative education programs.